 Neurogenic tumors originate from cells that make up the nervous system.
 They are the most common tumors of the mediastinum (the region between the lungs).
 Neurogenic tumors are commonly found in the posterior mediastinum, also known as paravertebral, the back of the spine.
 In most adults, neurogenic tumors do not cause noticeable symptoms and are usually detected on routine chest X-rays or, incidentally, on an MRI or CT scan done for other reasons.
 While these tumors are typically benign in adults and can be followed with serial imaging, they may become larger in size, causing problems with the lungs, bones and spinal column.
 In these cases, the lesions can be treated successfully with surgery.
 The most common neurogenic tumors are benign schwannomas and neurofibromas.

 The Lung Center at Brigham and Women’s Hospital uses the most current diagnostic methods and proven treatments for patients with neurogenic tumors of the mediastinum, including minimally invasive surgical techniques aided by video technology.
-We are the surgical team for Dana-Farber/Brigham and Women's Cancer Center (DF/BWCC), an exceptional collaboration between two world-class medical centers.
+We are the surgical team for Dana-Farber Brigham Cancer Center, an exceptional collaboration between two world-class medical centers.